 Here are some highlights:

-Client required investigation on behalf of a client.
+Client required investigation code base on behalf of a litigant.

 AWS Quicksight Deployment 2018 Client: Mining Sector Technology: AWS, S3, QuickSight, MS-SQL, ETL, Athena, GlueRole: System Developer

 Client required dashboard functionality to gain insight into their growing database environment.
 Project involved extracting and normalising data from a variety of sources.

 AWS Beanstalk Deployment 2016 – 2018 Client: Not for Profit Cooperative Technology: AWS, Docker, EC2, RDS, EBS, S3, ECR, EFS, ASG, LAMP, gitRole: System Developer

 Client had legacy CMS (ExpressionEngine) hosted on a VPS which was crashing and not updated since 2012.
 Built and deployed replacement stack in AWS.

 Project involved translating MySQL tables with 743! columns into a more sensible schema, updating 100+ external plug-ins, updating EE from 2.x to 3.x.